 Maybe you have a passion for traveling and the environment.
 Or maybe you just can’t see yourself making a living sitting in an office cubicle.
 If this is the case for you, ecotourism jobs just might be the right option.
 Given how large the tourism industry has become and how important sustainability is today, there are many jobs to consider.
-Here are five ecotourism jobs you might want to look into.
+Here are five relevant job areas you might want to look into.

 Guided tours in nature are a huge part of the ecotourism industry.
 If you enjoy teaching others about nature and sustainability, this might be the right career path for you.
 Tour guides get to share their deep understanding of the environment and help educate guests on environmental issues facing the planet.

 Too often, visitors don’t realize the effects they have on their surroundings.
 For this reason, educating visitors is very important.
 It’s vital that travelers are taught how culture, tourism and the environment interact within a community or country.